pathunstrom/makinggames/pytennessee-2019/04-input-text.md

 2. start a loop predicated on the output variable being set. *'*
 3. set up a try/except block. *'*
 4. Ask for input and transform it. *'*
-5. If it fails, in the except block, we're going to tell the user what they should do. *'*
+5. If it fails, we're going to tell the user what they should do inside the except block. *'*

 This is more or less all you need to know to start managing input for text based games, but I also want to cover GUI based games. *'*